OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Repeating tests and memory dumps will help you obtain statistics about the length of data exposure.
 Furthermore, observing the way a particular memory segment (e.g., a byte array) changes may lead you to some otherwise unrecognizable sensitive data (more on this in the "Remediation" section below).

 ## Testing the Device-Access-Security Policy (MSTG-STORAGE-11)

-### Overview

-Apps that process or query sensitive information should run in a trusted and secure environment.
-To create this environment, the app can check the device for the following:

-- PIN- or password-protected device locking
-- Recent Android OS version
-- USB Debugging activation
-- Device encryption
-- Device rooting (see also "Testing Root Detection")

 ### Static Analysis